 EP is the fastest of the Production classes with HP running the slowest in the category.
 Several cars in the Production classes can be run in more than one class, just by changing the engine between races.
 The ease of engine changes allows many Production drivers to enter more than one class at the Runoffs each year.
 Cars included in Production classes come from a diverse group ranging from the MG Midget, Turner, Fiat X1/9, Alfa Romeo Spyder, Austin Healey Sprite, and Lotus Super 7 to the BMW 325, Mazda Miata, RX-7, Nissan 240, Honda Civic, Suzuki Swift GTI and Toyota MR-2.

-The newest category of SCCA racing, Super Touring features late-model production-based vehicles with a series of modifications to their drivelines and bodywork.
+Super Touring® features late-model production-based vehicles with a series of modifications to their drivelines and bodywork.
 The intent of the rules allows World Challenge cars to compete in Club Racing with minimal modifications as well as new cars to be built to the same spec as well.
 Forced induction may be added to some models and engine swaps are permitted.
-No model years older than 1990 will be permitted.
-The STO (World Challenge GT based) target performance is 450hp.
-The STU (World Challenge Touring Car based) target performance is 250 hp.
+No model years older than 1985 will be permitted.
+The STU (World Challenge® Touring Car based) are mid-level performance cars of 3.2 liters and under.
+STL is a small bore tuner class for cars of 2.0 liters and under.
 The competitiveness of any given car is not guaranteed.

 The eight formula classes are all single-seat, open wheel racecars.
 They are built to detailed specifications for weight, size and engine displacement.
 There are incredible power to weight ratios in each class.
-The classes in order of fastest to slowest are: Formula Atlantic (FA), Formula 1000 (FB), Formula SCCA (FE), Formula Continental (FC), Formula Mazda (FM), Formula Ford (FF), Formula 500 (F500) and Formula Vee (FV).
+The classes in order of fastest to slowest are: Formula Atlantic® (FA), Formula 1000 (FB), Formula SCCA® (FE), Formula Continental® (FC), Formula Mazda (FM), Formula F (FF), Formula 500 (F500) and Formula Vee® (FV).